Kochen-Specker Contextuality: Contextuality as a property of nature

-The definitions discussed above represent the minimal requirements for a theory where outcomes have a context independent assignment.
-Closer to the original formulation of the KS theorem, one can add {\it exclusivity}, arising from the condition ({\bf O'}), or {\it completeness}, arising from he condition ({\bf C'}) in Sec.~\ref{sec:KS-sets}.
-Noncontextuality inequalities derived by using both these two assumptions are usually called {\it Kochen-Specker inequalities} in~\citet{Larsson:2002EPL}, and a similar argument was presented in \citet{Simon:PRL2001}.
-More recent results do not use these extra conditions but they do appear, often in parallel with a derivation of general NC inequalities, like in the KCBS~\cite{Klyachko:2008PRL} and~\citet{Yu:2012PRL} papers, and in several other subsequent works.
-It is thus worth mentioning such approaches to contextuality and emphasize the difference and connection with the above one.
+The previously discussed definitions represent the minimal requirements for a model where outcomes have a context-independent assignment.
+Closer to the original formulation of the KS theorem, one can add {\it exclusivity}, arising from the condition ($\mathbf{O'}$), or {\it completeness}, arising from the condition ($\mathbf{C'}$) in Sec.~\ref{sec:KS-sets}.
+Noncontextuality inequalities derived using both these two assumptions were usually called {\it Kochen-Specker inequalities} by~\citet{Larsson:2002EPL}, and a similar argument was presented by \citet{Simon:PRL2001}.
+More recent results do not use these extra conditions but they often appear in parallel with a derivation of general NC inequalities as given by KCBS~\cite{Klyachko:2008PRL} and~\citet{Yu:2012PRL}, and in several subsequent works.
+It is thus worth mentioning such approaches to contextuality and emphasizing the difference and connection to the previously mentioned one.